Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Bucha massacre

 Ukrainian forensic investigations on the Bucha massacre revealed that dozens of civilians had been killed by metal darts ("fléchettes") of a kind used by the Russian army.
 Bodies from the Bucha-Irpin region showed lesions from small nail-like objects contained in tank or field gun shells.
 According to witnesses, Russian artillery fired shells that spread fléchettes a few days before retreating from the area at the end of March.
 While fléchettes are not prohibited under international law, their use in residential areas may qualify as the war crime of indiscriminate attack.
 The spokesperson for the Ukrainian Ground Forces stated that Ukraine's military does not use shells with fléchettes.

-According to Oleg Tkalenko, deputy chief prosecutor of the Kyiv Oblast, forensic experts found fragments of cluster munitions in bodies from mass graves in Bucha after the retreat of Russian troops, the exact number of civilians killed specifically due to the use of cluster munitions in the village was unknown, but at least 8 out of about 500 of those found were reportedly killed by their use, The Guardian later confirmed the use of RBK-500 cluster munitions with PTAB-submunitions and cluster missiles fired by the BM-30 Smerch in Bucha.
-The mayor of the city, Anatoly Fedoruk, stated that "Bucha was turned into a Chechen safari, where land mines were used against civilians".
+According to Oleg Tkalenko, deputy chief prosecutor of the Kyiv Oblast, forensic experts found fragments of cluster munitions in bodies from mass graves in Bucha after the retreat of Russian troops.
+The exact number of civilians killed specifically due to the use of cluster munitions in the village was unknown, but at least 8 out of about 500 of those found were reportedly killed by their use.
+The Guardian later confirmed the use of RBK-500 cluster munitions with PTAB-submunitions and cluster missiles fired by the BM-30 Smerch in Bucha.
+The mayor of the city, Anatoly Fedoruk, stated that "Bucha was turned into a Chechen safari, where land mines were used against civilians."
 Cluster munition fragments were also found in the nearby city of Hostomel, many of them in animal carcasses.

-March 2025 drone attack

-On 22 March 2025, Ukrainian officials said that a large-scale Russian drone attack on Kyiv killed three people, including a five-year-old child and her father, and injured eight people.
-According to the Ukrainian Air Force, Russia had launched 147 drones targeting several parts of the country.
-Debris from destroyed drones caused damage throughout the city, causing fires in high-rise apartment buildings.
-The attack happened less than a week after Russia announced a ″partial 30-day ceasefire″ amid a US push for a peace deal.

-April 2025 joint missile and drone barrage

-On 24 April 2025, Russia struck Kyiv for an hour with both missiles and drones, killing at least 12 people and wounding approximately 90 people.
-The strikes began around 1 AM, and hit at least five neighborhoods, causing major damage to residential buildings.
-The Associated Press described the attack as the deadliest attack on Kyiv since July, and it drew criticism of Putin by US president Trump, who AP described as ″reluctant to criticize the Kremlin″.
-Following the attack, also carried out amid US-led peace efforts, Trump said the attack was ″bad timing″ and told Putin to ″stop″.